cfelde/cljs4excel/README.md

 * Changed to a proper leiningen project
 * Use replumb for REPL
 * Added scratchpad editor, open it with (show-sp) in REPL
+* Included replumb work-around for (require ..)
+* Added (boot ..) function, used to eval content within sheet document

 ## Related links